 The Midnight Library by Matt Haig (read by Carey Mulligan)

 What if you could try out all the lives you could have lived and choose one?
 This is the premise at the heart of Matt Haig’s latest bestseller, and his 34-year central protagonist Nora is the woman who is offered the chance to rewrite fate.
-The titular Midnight Library is a place that exists between life and death – somewhere those who have given up on their own lives find themselves – and it through these myriad adventures that they learn what is really important.
+The titular Midnight Library is a place that exists between life and death—somewhere those who have given up on their own lives find themselves—and it is through these myriad adventures that they learn what is really important.
 The audiobook is elevated into almost lyrical beauty by the always exquisite Carey Mulligan, who narrates Nora’s story with deft and sensitivity.